 - Meanwhile, the words from the conversation will almost certainly come up again – probably in your next chat!

-- Therefore, learning them will immediately help you speak French better
+- Therefore, learning them will immediately help you speak French better- it's one of the best ways to learn vocabulary.

 Despite this, most people simply work through their textbook, one chapter after another, blindly trying to learn everything they encounter.
 This is not smart learning.